NickSneed/PISuperMarioWorld/README.md

 Press the button the take a turn

-The button led will stop on a random color:
+The button led will stop on a random action:

 Green - 1up (4pts)
 Red - You got a mushroom (2pts)